Migration Guide

 Provider-agnostic, $0.07/vCPU/hr, no egress fees

-Gameye is a dedicated server orchestration platform that predates Unity's game server entry — seven years of production, 120M+ sessions orchestrated.
+Gameye is a dedicated server orchestration platform that predates Unity's game server entry — in production since 2017, 120M+ sessions orchestrated.
 Gameye runs your Docker containers across a global network of bare metal and cloud providers.
 It's API-driven: a single HTTP call starts a session, and Unity Matchmaker routes to it.
+No Gameye SDK is required in your server binary — you remove the Multiplay SDK and don't replace it with anything.
 You're not replacing Unity's ecosystem, just the server hosting layer underneath it.

 Best for: Studios that want predictable pricing, provider-agnostic infrastructure, and sub-second session allocation.
 Gameye works alongside Unity Matchmaker with no connector required.